LADI/jack-select/jack-select.1.rst

 file is created, changed or deleted, jack-select will update its menu accordingly.

-To create or edit presets, the program **QjackCtl** must be used.
+To create or edit presets, the program **QjackCtl** can be used.
 Make the desired changes in its configuration dialog and close it with "Ok" so the changes are saved.
 The changes will be reflected in the jack-select menu immediately.

 QjackCtl stores a nameless preset referred to with the label *(default)* in its interface.
-Since there is no way to remove thsi preset form QjackCtl's interface, jack-select can optionally ignore this preset, if it is not the only preset found in the configuration (see **OPTIONS** section).
+Since there is no way to remove this preset from QjackCtl's interface, jack-select can optionally ignore this preset, unless it is the only preset found in the configuration (see **OPTIONS** section).